 1.54ct Parti Teal Sapphire from Rubyvale, Central Queensland

 4.42ct Freeform Parti Sapphire from Rubyvale, Central Queensland

 Unique conditions of the Australian Outback make the Australian Sapphire a very special mix of colours.
-A unique glue-green, almost teal colour and so many different shades of blue and green, makes it one of the most sought after Sapphires on the market today.
+A unique blue-green, almost teal colour and so many different shades of blue and green, makes it one of the most sought after Sapphires on the market today.
 This colour is so coveted, in fact, that these stones are becoming rarer by the day.
 At Carla Maxine, we love working with Australian Sapphires, and we love the fact that they are all locally and sustainably sourced.
 We know where each one comes from.
-Often, when we purchase one of these spectacular gemstones, we are supporting a small business, a local miner, not a big coorporation.
+Often, when we purchase one of these spectacular gemstones, we are supporting a small business, a local miner, not a big corporation.
 These are the things that matter to us.